By default, PhotoLab’s Customize tab interface takes up a large part of the image display area. You can recover some of that space.

 It is not always necessary to display the left pane.

-– Click on the cross in the title of the palettes to close them OR
+– Click on the cross title of all palettes to close them OR

 – Collapse the panel by clicking on the chevron